To be given the opportunity to become older is a privilege, not a predicament. So why do we feel the pressure to defy and stave off the process?

 What do I have now?

 I have a well-worn body that I love and for which I am eternally grateful.
-A body that has carried me valiantly through 57 years and survived 2020!
+A body that has carried me valiantly through 58 years and survived two years of lockdowns and restrictions!
 And one that has an entirely different set of needs to those of my younger self.
 I may not be able to sustain high impact exercise anymore but I can maintain a great level of fitness with Pilates, Yoga and Barre classes.
 My core is strong and that translates to being functional.
 It helps keeps me upright and moving with ease through every day life.
 And well, the boobs?
 They had a damn fine working life, so they deserve to be out to pasture!

 Embracing the ageing process is challenging because we are programmed to think we have to fight it.
 How many advertisements do you know that are focussed on selling us anti-ageing products and services?
 Why is being perceived as younger seen as better than being our real age?